simplekube/kit/README.md

 # kit
-kubernetes made easy by thinking in functions & structures
+kubernetes made simple by thinking in functions & structures